artiebits/pdf-to-printer/README.md

 print("assets/pdf-sample.pdf", options).then(console.log);
 ```

-Example with multiple print settings.
+Example with a few print settings.
 It will print pages 1, 3, 5 and scale them so that they fit into the printable area of the paper.

 ```javascript
 import { print } from "pdf-to-printer";